-AS 1319 specifies these signs shall be a blue disc with the symbol in white.
-The word MUST is usually contained in the message.
+Mandatory Signs AS 1319 specifies these signs will be a blue disc with the symbol in white.
+The word ‘must’ is usually contained in the message.

 AS 1319 specifies these signs are to have a red annulus and slash symbol on a white background.
 They indicate actions or activities that are not permitted.

-These signs do not comply to Australian Standards but are produced due to popular demand.
-They are used to convey information of a general nature.
+These signs do not comply with Australian Standards but are produced due to popular demand.
+They convey information of a general nature.

-AS 1319 specifies that these signs warn of conditions that are NOT likely to be life threatening if the message is ignored.
-The symbol used is a yellow equilateral trainagle with a black enclosure.
+AS 1319 specifies these signs warn of conditions that are ‘not’ likely to be life-threatening if the message is ignored.
+The symbol used is a yellow equilateral triangle with a black enclosure.

-AS 1319 specifies these signs shall comprise of a white symbol or text on a green rectangle with white enclosure.
-These signs indicate the location or direction to emergency related facilities and first aid or sfaety equipment.
+AS 1319 specifies these signs consist of a white symbol or text on a green rectangle with white enclosure.
+They indicate the location or direction of emergency-related facilities and first aid or safety equipment.

 AS 1319 – 1994 refers to fire signs which are covered in AS 2444 – 1995.
-These signs indicate the location of fire alarms and fire fighting equipment.
-Signs shall comprise a red rectangle sign with a white legend and enclosure.
+Fire signs show the location of fire alarms and firefighting equipment.
+Signs will include a red rectangle sign with a white legend and enclosure.

 AS 1216 – 1995 specifies the relevant “designs, layout and size”.
 These signs are prescribed in the “Australian Dangerous Goods Code” and various State Government “Dangerous Goods, Storage and Handling Regulations”.